IoMT market: brief overview

 - Insufficient testing.
 Devices and apps often are tested fully separately, which may lead to serious gaps in security when they start their interaction.

 - Poor skills on the part of medical staff.
-People who work directly with IoMT devices probably don’t know all the peculiarities of their functioning, capacities and settings.
-It is possible for healthcare specialists to fail to notice untypical behaviors of devices, so that serious threats go undetected.
+People who work directly with IoMT devices probably don’t know all the peculiarities of their functioning, capacities, and settings.
+It is possible for healthcare specialists to fail to notice untypical behaviors of devices so that serious threats go undetected.

 - Lack of needed solutions.
 There aren’t a lot of security solutions for IoMT devices that involve the connectivity of a device with a patient.
 Most solutions of this type are targeted at enterprise IoT use cases.
 But the IoMT requires more complicated specific tools for ensuring protection from cybercriminals.

 - Lack of solid regulation.
 Today there are no strict guidelines related to the protection of IoMT devices from cyber attacks.
-For example, in the US, the Food and Drug Administration (FDA) is responsible for protecting public health via controlling the safety of numerous products, including medical devices.
+For example, in the US, the Food and Drug Administration (FDA) is responsible for protecting public health by controlling the safety of numerous products, including medical devices.
 When it comes to IoMT devices, the agency analyzes the benefits and risks to patients of using them; if it finds that the benefits outweigh the risks, the device becomes legally approved.
 The FDA focuses on the direct impact of the device on patients’ health, not on the technical side of the issue.

-How to increase IoMT security
+How to increase IoMT device security

 Unfortunately, the risk of cyberattacks in the IoMT space is high.
 The factors that put IoMT solutions under threat (connectivity to open networks, shared responsibility between separate vendors, etc.) can’t be fully eliminated.
 But at least their influence on security can be mitigated.